Studiotheory is a practice.

 Sometimes, it's as simple as noticing how paint cracking on an old wooden boat resembles a kind of time fingerprint.
 Other times, it is understanding the psychology of type and color combinations and their ability to evoke a response.

-A practice involves all the elements and principles of design, psychology, spatial awareness, curiosity, a dose of intuition, and most importantly, activity.
+A practice is an activity that requires constant exercising or, well, practicing.
+It involves all the elements and principles of design, psychology, spatial awareness, curiosity, a dose of intuition, and most importantly, activity.
 It's a process of perceiving the physical and how others respond to the structures we create.
 A healthy practice is diverse, experimental and innovative.
 It allows time and a safe space for experimentation outside the parameters of a specific project, revealing new possibilities, fostering growth, and developing expertise.
+We believe it's important for us to create in this space to become better at what we do.
+Making mistakes and breaking stuff in a low-stakes environment is how we learn and grow.

 Derek Coté

 My creative path has afforded me several opportunities to work in a variety of settings.
-As an artist and freelance designer, I've worked with documentary film makers and animation studios and collaborated on a magazine project.
+As an artist and freelance designer, I've worked with documentary film makers, animation studios, and magazine editors.
 I've spent time as an in-house designer, worked in agency settings, and even spent some time in academia.
-In between, there's been a few off-shoot projects and some travel, including numerous trips above the Arctic Circle resulting in amplitudes of visual research, a few short films, pages of drawings and a pile of objects.
+In between, there was graduate school, a few off-shoot projects and some travel, including numerous trips above the Arctic Circle resulting in volumes of visual research, a few short films, pages of drawings and a pile of objects.